- Workplace manipulation happens when a supervisor or coworker uses guilt, shame, coercion, or other tactics to exploit another member of the team.

-- Psychopathy: Those with psychopathic tendencies may have little ability to empathize with others, and are marked by blunted emotional responses to stimulus.
+- Non-empathetic tendencies: Those with psychopathic tendencies may have little ability to empathize with others, and are marked by blunted emotional responses to stimulus.
 Because of this disconnect from others, psychopaths may act impulsively and like Machiavellians, may have little regard for those affected by their actions.

 Be sure to talk with your HR department if the situation gets out of hand with someone who’s pulling your strings, if you’re feeling isolated, or if you’re being mistreated.
 Like many other discriminatory issues, people of color and women are at higher risk of experiencing workplace manipulation or coercion.

 While every day isn’t guaranteed to be picture-perfect, the bare minimum for our professional environment is to at least be safe and free from workplace manipulation.

 Better Workplace Communication Strategies For Bosses, Supervisors, and Coworkers